suryansh55/ProjectUltra/README.md

 - [Thread Building Blocks](https://www.threadingbuildingblocks.org/): Parallelism library.
 - [Jemalloc](http://jemalloc.net/): High performance memory allocator.
 Our program uses a decent amount of memory for the multiprecision arithmetic calculations, and using this allocator improves the performance of the application by about 15% over the system allocator (at least, it does on Mac).

 Let's install these using the package manager.
+(Run the command matching your package manager)

 ```
 $ brew install gmp mpfr mpfi boost eigen tbb jemalloc